andreiliphd/carrot/README.md

 # Carrot - tensorboard for PyTorch
 ============

-Carrot is a web application that uses MySQL to get data with loss, accuracy, optimezed parameters and gradients that allows to visually see what is happening inside neural network.
+Carrot is a web application that uses MySQL to get data of loss, accuracy, optimized parameters and gradients that allows to visually see what is happening inside a neural network.

 ---